Plants that are commonly mistaken for japanese knotweed

 BAMBOO

-Bamboo stems often resemble knotweed as they have clear nodes that grow to the same heights as the invasive species.
-However, a difference, is that bamboo stems cannot snap as easily as Japanese knotweed.
-The leaves on bamboo are atypical to Japanese knotweed as they are normally long and thin.
-Despite this, some bamboo species can also be invasive and will need removal before it takes over your property.
+Bamboo stems often resemble knotweed as they have clear nodes that grow to the same height as Japanese knotweed.
+However, a difference is that bamboo stems cannot snap as easily as Japanese knotweed.
+The leaves on bamboo are atypical of Japanese knotweed as they are normally long and thin.
+Despite this, many bamboo species can also be invasive and will need removal before it takes over your property.
 To find out more about invasive bamboo click here.

-If you still believe you have Japanese knotweed on your property then get in contact today where we can identify, treat and remove this weed in no time!
+If you’re unsure, it’s always best to seek expert advice—misidentifying Knotweed could lead to costly consequences.
+If you suspect Japanese Knotweed on your property, contact Japanese Knotweed Expert for professional identification and management.
+Get in contact today we can identify, treat and remove this weed in no time!

 Articles Similar to Plants That are Commonly Mistaken for Japanese Knotweed